kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 \(a\) In addition to changes in type design specified in paragraph (b) of this section, changes in type design are classified as minor and major.
 A “minor change” is one that has no appreciable effect on the weight, balance, structural strength, reliability, operational characteristics, or other characteristics affecting the airworthiness of the product.
 All other changes are “major changes” (except as provided in paragraph (b) of this section).

-\(b\) For the purpose of complying with Part 36 of this chapter, and except as provided in paragraphs (b)(2), (b)(3), and (b)(4) of this section, any voluntary change in the type design of an aircraft that may increase the noise levels of that aircraft is an “acoustical change” (in addition to being a minor or major change as classified in paragraph (a) of this section) for the following aircraft:
+\(b\) For the purpose of complying with [[Volume 1/C Aircraft/0036 Noise standards  aircraft type and airworthiness certification.md|Part 36 of this chapter]], and except as provided in paragraphs (b)(2), (b)(3), and (b)(4) of this section, any voluntary change in the type design of an aircraft that may increase the noise levels of that aircraft is an “acoustical change” (in addition to being a minor or major change as classified in paragraph (a) of this section) for the following aircraft:

 \(1\) Transport category large airplanes.